TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ __Model setting and training:__ We used Long Short-Term Memory (LSTM) RNN model with 2 hidden layers, 128 nodes in each hidden layer, 100 epoch and 50 chars memory.
 The logistic function as our loss function.
 	![screenshot](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp1/blob/master/doc/loss_function.png)

 	+ __Generation:__ We generated the melody based on a given piece of melody(which could be empty though).
 Users are also allowed to choose the music style.
 We offered four chioces: Nottingham, Chinese Pop, Chinese Shange and ACG.
 Each generator is a RNN-LSTM model trained with the musics from that style.
 Details is in the ppt file in doc folder.
-After getting the words result, we use [this website](http://colinhume.com/music.aspx#) to convert to music.
+After getting the words result, we use [Colin Hume's website](http://colinhume.com/music.aspx#) to convert to music.

 		![screenshot](https://raw.githubusercontent.com/TZstatsADS/Fall2016-proj5-proj5-grp1/master/doc/RNN%20illustration.gif)